 I've found a couple little shops there, but mostly places don't have websites, so I'll have to do some personal scouting.

 After Bishop, I'll be driving down through Death Valley.
 Death Valley is one of the most amazing places on earth, since it is below sea level and is generally OBSCENELY HOT.
 Thankfully, while I am driving through, I'll be enjoying the early Spring weather of upper 80s.

 The reason I'm going through Death Valley (aside from the obvious "WOW IT'S DEATH VALLEY" reason) is because there are some really great gift shops that I think would really be perfect for Outlaw, particularly our lotion.
-It's SO DAMN DRY down there, and our Stick-Ups are like magic on uncomfortably dry skin.
+It's SO GOSH DANG DRY down there, and our Stick-Ups are like magic on uncomfortably dry skin.
 But, ya know, our soaps make a really great souvenir too, so I think anything they wanted to carry would be perfect.

 I wasn't even going to visit Las Vegas, but then I realized I had never seen Fremont Street and of course there's the legendary Golden Nugget Casino (a rich opportunity for Outlaw Soaps, I might note), and I also probably should arrange a shower every couple days since my actual career is based on not smelling like a sweaty armpit.

 Wednesday: Las Vegas, Kingman, Flagstaff, Sedona, Jerome, Prescott

 Goodbye, Las Vegas!
 On Wednesday, I'll make my way through the beginning of the real Wild West.